Muchmorepig/Muchmorepig/README.md

 <p align="center">
   </p>

-Ph.D. student in Bioinformatics, jointly affiliated with **ShanghaiTech University** and the **CAS Center for Excellence in Molecular Plant Sciences (CEMPS)**.
+Ph.D. student, jointly affiliated with **ShanghaiTech University** and the **CAS Center for Excellence in Molecular Plant Sciences (CEMPS)**.

-My primary research interest lies in the field of **plant single-cell analysis** to unravel the complexities of plant biology at the cellular level and beyond.
+Interest lies in the field of **plant single-cell analysis** to unravel the complexities of plant biology at the cellular level and beyond.

 ### 👨‍🔬 About Me | 关于我